-For details about the HVSR, please read the chapter about the HVSR modelling ("Modelling HVSR").
-Due to several possible issues, in order to properly perform the automatic joint inversion it is highly recommended to read (and fully understand) the following papers:
+For details about the HVSR, please read the pertinent chapter ("Modelling HVSR").
+Due to several possible issues, in order to properly perform the automatic joint inversion, it is highly recommended to read (and understand) at least the following papers:

-- Dal Moro G., 2011.
-Some Aspect about Surface Wave and HVSR Analyses: a Short Overview and a Case Study, BGTA, 52, 241-259 (visit www.winMASW.com for a draft of it) - Albarello D. and Lunedei E., 2010.
+Dal Moro G., 2011.
+Some Aspect about Surface Wave and HVSR Analyses: a Short Overview and a Case Study, BGTA, 52, 241-259 (visit www.winMASW.com for a draft of it)

+Albarello D. and Lunedei E., 2010.
 Alternative interpretations of horizontal to vertical spectral ratios of ambient vibrations: new insights from theoretical modelling.
-Bulletin of Earthquake Engineering 8, 519-534. - Dal Moro G., 2010.
+Bulletin of Earthquake Engineering 8, 519-534.

+Dal Moro G., 2010.
 Insights on Surface Wave Dispersion and HVSR: Joint Analysis via Pareto Optimality, J. Appl.
 Geophysics, 72, 29-140